christianspringer/christianspringer/README.md

 - 👋 Hi, I’m @christianspringer
 - 👀 I’m interested in coding music and art in general
 - 🌱 I’m currently learning JS
-- 📫 How to reach me find me on linkedIn https://www.linkedin.com/in/christian-f-springer/
+- 📫 Find me on linkedIn https://www.linkedin.com/in/christian-f-springer/

 <!---
 christianspringer/christianspringer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.